ezabyss/Google-Foundations-of-Cybersecurity-notes/Course-02-Play-It-Safe-Manage-Security-Risks/Module-02-Security-Frameworks-and-Controls/04-NIST-Framework.md

 * **Frameworks** provide structure and guidance
 * **Controls** enforce security and reduce risk

-* Both work together to protect systems and data
+Together, they help protect systems and data by maintaining:

-This integration helps maintain:

 * Confidentiality
 * Integrity